 Problem: You spend precious time each morning trying to figure out what to focus on for the day.

 Solution: Triage upcoming work before signing off, so you have a clear starting point the next morning.

 We all know the feeling of logging on first thing in the morning and getting bombarded with an overfull Inbox.
 Suddenly, your carefully-structured mental to-do list goes out the window, and you spend your whole morning triaging and responding to emails.
 Logging on to a disorganized workspace can be a huge drain.
-Instead of encouraging deep work and boosting your productivity, it’s a constant distraction.

 In order to prevent these types of mornings, set yourself up for success the night before.
 Before you log off for the day, spend five minutes looking over your task list for the next day.
 Knowing what’s going to be on your plate is the best way to get started on your productive workday.